Become a Member

 Do I have to be a Canadian to be a member of the Canadian Association?

 No!
 The Canadian Association welcomes none Canadian members.
-All members receive regular email updates, notices of annual general meetings, by-law amendments, and newsletters.
+All members receive regular email updates, notices of annual general meetings, by-law amendments, and

 [ Click here to apply for membership ]